 Who Qualifies as an Independent Contractor?

-As a rule, independent contractors are people that provide a service in which the payer only has control over the end result.
+As a rule, independent contractors are people who provide a service in which the payer only has control over the end result.
 The payer has no say over what will be done or how it will be done, unlike an employer who has the legal right to control their employees’ actions and performance.

 Sometimes your employees may also take on contract work on the side.
 If that’s the case, they can use a W-2 template (for employment income) along with Form 1040 (for independent income) to ensure they’re paying the appropriate tax rate on both forms of income.